 - 1. No authorisation procedures are required of the Issuer in the Republic of France in connection with the update of the Programme.
-However, to the extent that Notes issued under the Programme may constitute obligations under French Law, the issue of the Notes was authorised by a resolution of the Board of Directors of DCL dated 16 May 2018. - 2.
+However, to the extent that Notes issued under the Programme may constitute obligations under French Law, the issue of the Notes was authorised by a resolution of the Board of Directors of DCL dated 29 April 2019. - 2.
 The Issuer is a European Authorised Institution for the purposes of the Financial Conduct Authority. - 3.
 Except as disclosed in this Base Prospectus and any document incorporated by reference herein, DCL is not and has not been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which DCL is aware) which may have or have had, during the 12 months preceding the date of this Base Prospectus, significant effects on the financial position or profitability of the Issuer. - 4.
 The Notes represented by the Global Certificates have been accepted for clearance through Clearstream, Euroclear and DTC.
 The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels, Belgium and the address of Clearstream is 42 avenue JF Kennedy, L-1855 Luxembourg, Grand Duchy of Luxembourg.
 The address of DTC is 55 Water Street, New York, NY 10041-0099, United States.
 The address of any alternative clearing system will be specified in the applicable Pricing Supplement. - 5.
-For so long as any of the Notes remains outstanding, the following documents (including English translations where applicable) will be available during usual business hours on any weekday (Saturdays and public holidays excepted) for inspection at (and, in the case of the documents specified in sub-paragraphs (e) and (f), copies may be obtained from) the registered office of the Issuer, the office of the Fiscal Agent and from the offices of the Paying Agents: - (a) A copy of this Base Prospectus together with any supplement to this Base Prospectus or further Base Prospectus; - (b) the Agency Agreement (which includes the form of the Global Certificates and the Certificates), together with any supplement to the Agency Agreement; - (c) the English and French language versions of the Guarantee; - (d) the Deed of Covenant; - (e) the by-laws (statuts) of DCL; - (f) the audited annual accounts of DCL (non-consolidated and consolidated) for the two most recent financial years and the most recent half year financial report including the half year condensed consolidated financial statements of DCL; and - (g) each Pricing Supplement for Notes listed on the official list of the Luxembourg Stock Exchange and admitted to trading on the Regulated Market or listed on any other stock exchange. - 6.
+For so long as any of the Notes remains outstanding, the following documents (including English translations where applicable) will be available during usual business hours on any weekday (Saturdays and public holidays excepted) for inspection at (and, in the case of the documents specified in paragraphs (d) and (e) below, copies may be obtained from) the registered office of the Issuer, the office of the Fiscal Agent and from the offices of the Paying Agents: - (a) A copy of this Base Prospectus together with any supplement to this Base Prospectus or further Base Prospectus; - (b) the Agency Agreement (which includes the form of the Global Certificates and the Certificates), together with any supplement to the Agency Agreement; - (c) the English and French language versions of the Guarantee; - (d) the by-laws (statuts) of DCL; - (e) the audited annual accounts of DCL (non-consolidated and consolidated) for the two most recent financial years and the most recent half year financial report including the half year condensed consolidated financial statements of DCL; and - (f) each Pricing Supplement for Notes listed on the official list of the Luxembourg Stock Exchange and admitted to trading on the Regulated Market or listed on any other stock exchange. - 6.
 DCL's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") regulations and interpretations published and endorsed by the European Community up to the accounting closing and are presented in Euro.
+Deloitte & Associés and Mazars, DCL's statutory auditors, have audited, and rendered unqualified audit reports on, DCL's consolidated financial statements of the financial years ended 31 December 2016 and 2017.